 Major aviation industry players – including Aurora Flight Sciences (Boeing), Bell, EmbraerX, Karem Aircraft, Pipistrel Vertical Solutions, and Jaunt Air Mobility — are partnering with Uber Elevate on developing eVTOL designs.
 The aircraft vary in performance, (depending on their mission type), but will meet Uber’s specific Urban Air Mobility (UAM) vehicle requirements found here, which includes a 150 mph cruise speed, 60-mile sizing range, a 3-hour sprint of 25-mile trips, VTOL capable, and capacity for one pilot and 4 riders.

-For eVTOLs, safety, battery efficiency, and speed are at the top of the must have list in design, which make Multirotor and Tilt-X VTOL configurations the favorites.
-The Multirotor design provides increased safety due to its redundant systems, while the Tilt-X provides a superior energy efficient design that maximizes battery life, speed, and range by relying wing-born lift during cruise flight.
+For eVTOLs, safety, battery efficiency, and speed are at the top of the must-have list in design, which make Multirotor and Tilt-X VTOL configurations the favorites.
+The Multirotor design provides increased safety due to its redundant systems, while the Tilt-X provides a superior energy-efficient design that maximizes battery life, speed, and range by relying on wing-born lift during cruise flight.

 Certain eVTOL designs such as the Bell Nexus with its six overhead ducted fans will be ideal for short flights in and around the city due to its multi-rotor configuration.
 On the other end, the Pipistrel 801 will be better suited for long haul flights due to its ability to transition after take-off to wing-born lift for cruise flight with the use of just one pusher propeller.